 The 2026 ranked list

 What it is.
-A closed-loop procurement platform with recipe builder + dynamic margin, decay-aware PAR for perishables, two layers of AI (Layer 1 agentic supplier-reply monitoring; Layer 2 conversational analytics chatbot), native multi-channel supplier comms (email, WhatsApp, EDI, supplier portal), team collaboration on supplier email threads, multi-vertical support, and bills push to QuickBooks/Xero. $50/month flat, all locations, 90-day free trial.
+A closed-loop procurement platform with recipe builder + dynamic margin, decay-aware PAR for perishables, AI-assisted supplier-reply monitoring, conversational analytics, native multi-channel supplier comms (email, WhatsApp, EDI, supplier portal), team collaboration on supplier email threads, multi-vertical support, and accounting handoff to QuickBooks/Xero. $100/month flat, all locations, 90-day free trial.

 Where it doesn't fit.
 Multi-unit groups (10+ locations) with formal back-office teams may want MarginEdge's deeper invoice OCR.
 Bar-led hospitality with serious bottle-by-bottle scanning needs may want WISK AI for the beverage program (and can pair with LineNow for everything else).

-Pricing. $50/month flat across all locations and business units.
+Pricing. $100/month flat across all locations and business units.

 Best for.
-Independent restaurants, cafés, small groups (1–5 locations), hybrid operators (restaurant + retail + catering), food manufacturers and packaged-goods brands.
+Restaurants, cafés, multi-location operators, hybrid operators (restaurant + retail + catering), food manufacturers, and packaged-goods brands where supplier ordering and receiving drive food cost accuracy.

 2. MarginEdge — Best back-office reconciliation for multi-unit groups